Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

             println("The coroutine has started")

+            // Completes the CompletableDeferred,
-            // Marks the point where the coroutine has started running job1Started.complete(Unit)
+            // signaling that the coroutine has started running job1Started.complete(Unit)
             try {
                 // Suspends indefinitely